vnessa-su/programming-language-suggester/README.md

 ## Known Bugs

 * Questions and answer still need content - currently just Lorem Ipsum placeholder text
+* After the last question there is a flicker of the See Results button to the left

 ## Contact Information